udiva/udiva.github.io/README.md

 ```

-Now you can run a develelopment server by the following command
+Now you can run a development server by the following command

 ```bash